Liam Challoner

 Start with ensuring products are approved and eligible for free listings

 To ensure they are approved, there’s a few places you can check.
-First, within Merchant Center, Click the “Products” section within the lefthand menu navigation and then click “Diagnostics”.
-You can then filer the “Destination” to “Free listings” to see how many products are active, how many are disapproved and what issues are disapproving your products.
+First, within Merchant Center, Click the “Products” section within the lefthand menu navigation and then select “Needs attention”.
+You can then filer the “Marketing methods” to “Free listings” to see how many products are disapproved and what issues are disapproving your products.
 This is a great place to start and uncover the initial issues limiting your product visibility.
+Worth noting that it’s normal to see some disapprovals, for example if your feed contains OOS products that now point to a 404 page, these will be flagged here.
+When reviewing this list of recommended fixes, review each and ask yourself “should a customer be able to view this product and purchase?”, if so then look to fix it.

-Example of where in Google Merchant Center that you can check to see active and disapproved items.
+Example of where in Google Merchant Center that you can check to see disapproved items.

 You can also view similar information within Google Search Console.
 To see valid products, navigate to the “Shopping” section within the lefthand menu navigation and select “Merchant listings”.
 If you can see a large proportion of invalid products with critical issues, these products may not be eligible for free listing search features.
 This is more relevant to the information Google picks up through crawling your site, as opposed to what is present within your Merchant Center feed.
 So for example if the issue warning is “Missing field size”, that means Google couldn’t find this within the structured data when they crawled the URL of that product.